spectreconsole/spectre.console/docs/input/cli/settings.md

 Title: Specifying Settings
 Order: 5
+Description: "How to define command line argument settings for your *Spectre.Console.Cli* Commands"
 ---

 Settings for `Spectre.Console.Cli` commands are defined via classes that inherit from `CommandSettings`.
 Attributes are used to indicate how the parser interprets the command line arguments and create a runtime instance of the settings to be used.